Helps reduce complications and environmental impact

 Clinical Support

 The B. Braun team work in partnership with you to provide continuous support and education throughout the life of the products you purchase from us.
-When you choose to introduce Introcan Safety® 3 Closed IV Catheter into your organisation, our dedicated team of Clinical Therapy Specialists will provide you with complimentary ongoing clinical education support, including:
+When you choose to introduce Introcan Safety® 3 Closed IV Catheter into your organisation, our dedicated team of Clinical Therapy Specialists will provide you with complimentary ongoing clinical education support.

 Product videos